-Arthritis and/or nerve pain are associated with extremity pain but fibromyalgia pain is unique in its ability to wax and wane, yet not always in accordance to a weather pattern or stress.
+Arthritis and/or nerve pain are associated with extremity pain but fibromyalgia pain is unique in its ability to wax and wane, yet not always in accordance with a weather pattern or stress.

 It might be difficult to open jars, tie shoes or put on clothing.
 Hand pain can radiate into the forearm and elbows where there is a greater propensity for tenderness and pain simply due to tender points around the elbow region.

 Trigger points around the shoulder can also radiate pain into the forearms and hands.
 You may have restlessness in your hands where you feel the “need” to tap or move your hands and/or fingers.

 Try using copper compression gloves.
 The copper used in compression wear and clothing has been shown to reduce pain; it’s worth a try!!
 I use copper compression wear, clothing, and gloves.
 I think it’s a good investment for long-term use.

 Try not to get too concerned when pain is “waxing”; I know, that’s easier said than done.
 But I have personally experienced almost debilitating hand pain during a period of time many years ago.
 I remember talking to my D.C. about it, and my heightened concern about not being able to use my hands the way I needed to.

 That can be scary and disconcerting.
 The same goes for pain in the legs and feet.
 See, every area of the fibro body has a propensity to wax and wane in accordance to absolutely nothing…. but especially in the extremities and/or around joints and tender points of the fibro body.